bcgov/SDPR_Case_Management_SuiteCRM/helm/suitecrm/README.md

 0 1 * * * default ./backup.sh -s
 0 4 * * * default ./backup.sh -s -v all
 ```
-In the `values.yaml` file, you define the value as follows:
+In the `values.yaml` file, you should define this property value as follows:

 ```yaml
 backupConfig: |